Gwendoline Christie Shows The Lannisters A Little Love With Her Emmys Look, Sets Social Media On Fire

 On Sunday night, the 40-year-old Game of Thrones star hit the red carpet at the 71st Primetime Emmy Awards rocking a regal dress that was unlike anything anyone else was wearing.
 In lieu of a typical designer evening gown, Christie wore a sweeping robe and cape that looked like something out of a Renaissance painting.
 According to Glamour, the viral dress is from Gucci’s Cruise 2020 collection.

 Christie’s unique Emmys look was composed of a loose-fitting white robe with long sleeves.
-It was partially covered by a red silk cape that fastened in front of her stomach with an ornate gold lion’s head.
-Smaller lion heads with blue stones in their jaws adorned both of her shoulders.
+It was partially covered by a red silk cape that fastened in front of her stomach with an ornate gold face of a bearded man.
+Small lion heads with gray stones in their jaws adorned both of her shoulders.
 The dress and cape were also embellished with intricate gold, silver, and blue embroidery.
 Christie accessorized her outfit with a pair of huge gold statement earrings.

 Additionally, wore her platinum blonde hair down in soft waves and parted to the side.
 Her dark red lipstick perfectly matched the color of her cape.
 She completed her beauty look with shimmery, pale pink eyeshadow and mascara.